-Principles of Surveying
+- Principles of Surveying

 Principles of SurveyingThe fundamental principle upon which the various methods of plane surveying are based can be stated under the following two aspects.

 Location of a point by measurement from two points of referenceAccording to this principle, the relative position of a point to be surveyed should be located by measurement from at least two points of reference, the positions of which have already been fixed.
 If P and Q are the two reference points on the ground, any other point, such as R, can be located by any of the direct methods shown in the above figures.
 But, although a single method is sufficient to locate the relative position of ‘R’ with respect to reference points P and Q, it is necessary to adopt at least any two methods to fix the position of point ‘R’.
 While the measurements made in the either of the first method or second method will be helpful in locating the point ‘R’, the measurements made in the other method will act as a check.

 Working from whole to partAccording to this principle, it is always desirable to carryout survey work from whole to part.
 This means, when an area is to be surveyed, first a system of control points is to be established covering the whole area with very high precision.
 Then minor details are located by less precise methods.
 The idea of working this way is to prevent the accumulation of errors and to control and localize minor errors which, otherwise, would expand to greater magnitudes if the reverse process is followed, thus making the work uncontrolled at the end.

 Method of Surveying in Civil EngineeringPrimary types of Surveying are:

 - Plane surveying